zzf495/SCSL/README.md

 # Selected Sample Labeling for Domain Adaptation (SSL)

 This repository contains the codes of the  SSL.

-The codes will be uploaded once the manuscript is accepted.
+## Code files (matlab implementation)

+SSL.m : the implementation of SSL;

+demo.m: experimental demonstration on Office (decaf) dataset.